teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 You can disable the window manager again by clicking on the item, then you will see your datasets again in your middle panel, once you click on its eye {% icon galaxy-eye %} symbol.

-The visualisation suggests that not only the text's metrics, which we checked with the line and character count, but also their messages differ.
+The visualisation suggests that the text's metrics, which we checked with the line and character count, and their messages differ.
 The cheap repository text addresses the reader with multiple mentions of "ye", you, which is rare in the second poem.
 In the universal poem, death is more central than yamba, which is the other way around in the cheap repository text.

 With this text's length and just two poems, this is, of course, something you can find out by reading both texts.
-But particularly with bigger corpora, this distant reading approach can give you important preliminary insights to guide your close reading.
+However, this distant reading approach can give you important preliminary insights to guide your close reading, particularly with bigger corpora.

-Of course, the word cloud insights are just a first glance and do not allow a proper analysis; for that, we need to properly compare both texts.
+Of course, the word cloud insights are just a first glance and do not allow a proper analysis; we need to compare both texts properly.
 But what is a good way to do this?
 We suggest comparing them side by side and line by line.
 For that, we adapt the layout once more.

 ## Replace spaces with line breaks to prepare side-by-side comparison

 We used the tool to replace text before.
-Now, we are not deleting something, as we did with the punctuation, but we are replacing some characters.
+We are not deleting something this time, as we did with the punctuation, but we are replacing some characters.
 To get a convenient layout that shows one word per line, we replace the spaces (\s) with line breaks (\n).
-That way, each word gets shown in a different line, which prepares the detailed comparison in the next step.
+That way, each word gets displayed in a different line, which prepares the detailed comparison in the next step.

 Regular Expressions help again by changing all spaces with line breaks with just one command.